Common Symptoms of Genital Herpes

 There are things you can do to relieve the discomfort and severity of the symptoms during an outbreak.
 Home treatments include:

-- Take painkillers such as aspirin or acetaminophen.
+- Take painkillers such as aspirin, acetaminophen, or ibuprofen.

 - Let air circulate around the sores by wearing loose-fitting clothes.